Prince Henry Cliff Walk (Between Katoomba and Leura)

 Track Notes

 Since its inception, the Prince Henry Cliff Walk has evolved into one of the most iconic hikes in the Blue Mountains.
+It’s a moderately challenging bushwalk with plenty of steps, although it never gets overly steep.

-We’re going to discuss the walk along the following four sections:
+We’ll discuss the walk along the following four sections:

 1. Katoomba Falls and Katoomba Cascades